Jump to

 1. Can I become an Uber Black driver anywhere?

-You can become an Uber Black driver in most cities that Uber operates in.
 However, there is a possibility that the company will put a temporary hold on Black driver sign-ups in your city if supply is already high.

 Make sure to check if you can sign up before spending time looking into rentals, insurance, and more.